 By recruiting your professor, teacher, or teaching assistant (TA) to talk about ways to engage in our democracy, you can help inspire, educate, and engage more students while simultaneously helping foster an environment where discussing civic engagement is the cultural norm.
 A win-win!

-If you’re a teacher, educator, or faculty member, you can take the lead yourself and bring some of these ideas into your lectures or classroom!
+If you’re a teacher, educator, or faculty member, you can take the lead yourself and bring some of these ideas into your online lectures or classroom!

 What to ask your professor or teacher

-It helps if you create a good elevator pitch to explain why you’re asking your TA or professor to take action, and why it matters to you and your campus community.
+It helps if you create a good pitch to explain why you’re asking your TA or professor to take action, and why it matters to you and your campus community.
 Practice with a friend, and don’t give up!
 If you don’t normally talk about civic engagement in class, here are some talking points to work with or use as inspiration:

 Hi, [professor /TA name].
 I had a quick question about the class curriculum.